Murdoch protests come full circle 25 years on

 "It's the shocking and dramatic nature of it as well," she told Reuters.
 "The Wapping dispute pulled a rug from under everybody's feet, and this is drawing a lot of parallels in terms of people's memories and feelings."

-TORY TIES TOO Cozy?
+TORY TIES TOO COSY?

-During Thatcher's reign, Murdoch's newspapers were generally supportive of the government, and the ignominious collapse of the print unions' strike in 1987 was in keeping with the leader's own desire to curb the power of the labor movement.
+During Thatcher's reign, Murdoch's newspapers were generally supportive of the government, and the ignominious collapse of the print unions' strike in 1987 was in keeping with the leader's own desire to curb the power of the labour movement.

 A quarter of a century later, and Tory Prime Minister David Cameron is battling to distance himself from Murdoch and his media empire.